Hopobcn/FWI/README.md

     Optimize your implementation and report execution times of your solution.

+    Report the execution time (add the log files in the commit).
+    Using nvprof, report weights of each OpenACC kernel (the output of nvprof is fine).

 8. **Implement velocity (vcell) kernels with CUDA + Tests**

     Instead of writing a new FWI-CUDA application from scratch, we recommend using the OpenACC directive *host_data* that makes the address of a device data available on the host.
     This allows OpenACC/CUDA interoperability, making possible to implement CUDA Kernels while still using OpenACC pragmas in the rest of your code.
     More information in OpenACC 2.5 spec and [openacc-interoperability](github.com/jefflarkin/openacc-interoperability)

-    So implement your hand-made kernels and test them for only 1 GPU.
+    Implement your hand-made CUDA kernels and test them for only 1 GPU.

+    Write a report with the execution time (add the log files in the commit).
+    Using nvprof, report weights of each OpenACC kernel (the output of nvprof is fine).

 9. **Implement stress (scell) kernels with CUDA + Tests**

     Implement the 'scell' kernels and thest them for only 1 GPU.

+    Report the execution time (add the log files in the commit).
+    Using nvprof, report weights of each OpenACC kernel (the output of nvprof is fine).

 10. **Optimize all CUDA kernels**